The Singles 81→85: Background

 Depeche Mode had released their last studio album, Some Great Reward in September 1984 and supported it with a world tour that lasted into 1985.
 By the end of 1984, they already knew that they would not record a new album in 1985, and instead focus on a singles collection to be released instead.
 News of the collection started rumours that the band was going to break up which the band had to refute in the press.
 1984 had been Depeche Mode's most commercially successful to date, and the band wanted to capitalize on the newfound fans they had acquired and give them a way to become familiar with their earlier work.
 They went into the studio twice in 1985 to record new singles to be included in the collection; once in February to record "Shake the Disease" and again in June to record "It's Called a Heart".
 Both were released as singles prior to the release of their supporting Singles album.

 Artwork

 The band had not appeared on the cover of their previous studio albums.
 (Note: A picture of the band was on the cover of the US compilation album People Are People, released the year before.)
-The cover image was taken by photographer by Eric Watson, and was included in promotional posters for the single "It's Called a Heart", on the cover of the US version of the release called Catching Up with Depeche Mode, and on the cover of the band's first video compilation, Some Great Videos (1985).
+The cover image was taken by photographer Eric Watson, and was included in promotional posters for the single "It's Called a Heart", on the cover of the US version of the release called Catching Up with Depeche Mode, and on the cover of the band's first video compilation, Some Great Videos (1985).
 It was also later displayed at the National Portrait Gallery in London.
 The inner sleeve included private photographs of the band, as well as their history to date.